Building Military Power: Deploying EaaS Microgrids Using Private Capital at Military Installations

 The U.S. Department of Defense (DoD) understands this, and it’s directing its installations around the world to undergo massive energy transformations.
 Its recent policies set ambitious targets around resilient power and renewable energy for its 350+ global bases.
 (See graphic

 In the past, the DoD used diesel and gas generators to provide off-grid power resilience.
 But now, with renewable energy targets looming, fossil fuels must take a backseat to solar arrays, battery storage, and emerging distributed energy resources (DERs) that provide clean firm power, such as hydrogen fuel cells.
-These DERs must all work in concert with one another within a larger system called a microgrid.i
+These DERs must all work in concert with one another within a larger system called a microgrid.

 New DoD Policy Pushes for Deploying Microgrids at Speed and Scale

-Recent DoD polices will spur a wave of hundreds of microgrids popping up at installations around the world.
+Recent DoD policies will spur a wave of hundreds of microgrids popping up at installations around the world.
 The technical and financial scale of this effort is massive, with billions of dollars and the mission-readiness of the military at stake.
 But a big question so far has been how to procure and deploy microgrids at speed and scale.
 With a lack of MILCON (Military Construction) and ERCIP (Energy Resilience Conservation Investment Program) funding, public dollars alone won’t achieve the mission — which is why Army and Navy policies call for third-party financing.
-To that end, this article shares a procurement pathway for privately financed microgrids delivered via Energy as a Service.ii
+To that end, this article shares a procurement pathway for privately financed microgrids delivered via Energy as a Service.

 Here’s a look at recent guidance from the DoD and its branches:

-• And, further, the Navy “shall implement third-party financing authorities to contract for at least $1.25 billion in utility capital improvements, energy conservation measures, and increased resiliency by the end of calendar year 2027.” vi
+• And, further, the Navy “shall implement third-party financing authorities to contract for at least $1.25 billion in utility capital improvements, energy conservation measures, and increased resiliency by the end of calendar year 2027.”

 The bottom line: Both the Army and Navy are calling for microgrids to be built using third-party financing.
 So now the question is, “How?”